 My favorite item at L23 was the Tartare De Salmon on the buffet.
 Yes, those are pomegranate seeds sprinkled over the salmon.
 Who knew pomegranate seeds paired well with salmon?
-Unbelievably delicious.
+Unbelievably delicious!

 Though the latte was a nice accompaniment...

-One look at the menu at L’Échaudé, and I knew what I would be ordering.
+One look at the menu at Échaudé, and I knew what I would be ordering.
 It was fantastic.
 I tried and tried for better lighting, but trust me on how delicious this was!

 Since I was on a roll with ordering something different, I decided to trust our host's opinion and ordered the confit goose and duck parmentier with scalloped parsnips, sautéed green cabbage, herb pesto with Labrador tea, and cooking jus.

 And finally, not one of the foodie finds in Quebec (as I ate it in Montréal), but one of the most amazing, and fattening dishes on the planet...drum roll please...POUTINE.
 And though I did not eat it in Québec, Poutine was born in Québec in the 1950s.

 Is it no surprise I gained weight on this trip?
 I will happily say I did not finish the poutine, though I did finish the local beer.

 I've spoken to so may people who love Québec, but no one told me about the food scene there.
 With only a few days to experience it, I can only share a smattering.
 But rest assured, Québec is for foodies!